 Between an AP MLD and a non-AP MLD associated with the AP MLD, a TWT Setup frame that includes a Link ID Bitmap subfield in its TWT element shall not include (#16331)an MLO Link Information element.

-Only one bit in the Link ID Bitmap subfield of the MLO Link Information element shall be set to 1.
+Exactly(#16843) one bit in the Link ID Bitmap subfield of the MLO Link Information element shall be set to 1.

 Between an AP MLD and a non-AP MLD associated with the AP MLD, an individually addressed MMPDU that is intended for an associated MLD shall not include (#16840)an MLO Link Information element.